CSCI-4611-Spring-2022/Assignment-3/README.md

 ## Rubric

 Graded out of 20 points.
+Partial credit is possible for each step.

+1. Creating the flat map mesh (4)
+2. Creating the flat map normals (1)
+3. Texturing the mesh (2)
+4. Displaying the earthquakes (4)
+5. Creating the globe mesh geometry (2)
+6. Creating the globe mesh normals (1)
+7. Morphing between the map and globe (4)
+8. Morphing the earthquake positions (2)

 ## Wizard Bonus Challenge

 All of the assignments in the course will include great opportunities for students to go beyond the requirements of the assignment and do cool extra work.
 On each assignment, you can earn **one bonus point** for implementing a meaningful new feature to your program.
 This should involve some original new programming, and should not just be something that can be quickly implemented by copying and slightly modifying existing code.

 There are great opportunities for extra work in this assignment.
+For example:

-For example, the source website for the Earth texture (see Data Credits below) has images for each month of the year.
+- The source website for the Earth texture (see Data Credits below) has images for each month of the year.
 You could animate between the textures based upon the current time of year.
-We have also included a height text file that contains the elevation and bathymetry data for the Earth on an 8-bit scale (0-255, with sea level at 127, and 0 and 255 representing 8 km below and above sea level, respectively.
+- We have also included a height text file that contains the elevation and bathymetry data for the Earth on an 8-bit scale (0-255, with sea level at 127, and 0 and 255 representing 8 km below and above sea level, respectively.
 You could use this data file to visualize the shape of the Earth's surface by displacing mesh vertices along their normals.
-You will need to use a higher resolution mesh to make this look good (the example code uses 200x200).
-You can also adjust the model matrix for the earth to make it spin around and even apply an axial tilt (on average, the earth's axial tilt is about 23.4 degrees).
-Or, come up with a completely novel idea.
+You will need to use a higher resolution mesh to make this look good.
+The instructor's implementation uses 200x200.
+- You could adjust the model matrix for the earth to make it spin around and even apply an axial tilt (on average, the earth's axial tilt is about 23.4 degrees).
+- You could implement an animation for the earthquake markers.
+In the instructor's implementation, the markers gradually shrink in size.
+You could implement something similar or a completely different animation.
+- Or, come up with a completely novel idea.
 Creativity is encouraged!

 ## Submission